visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 ![](/assets/images/plots/gender_by_stance.png)

-The chart shows that there was almost no difference between Leave and Remain tweets in terms of the proportion
+The chart shows that there was almost no difference between Leave and Remain tweets, with both
 ![](/assets/images/plots/gender_by_stance_mps_only.png)